 (b) must not be charged against the property of the company as an expense incurred in the winding-up.

-8.3 Special manager’s receipts and payments (Corporations Act s.
+8.3.
+Special manager’s receipts and payments (Corporations Act s.
 484)

 (1) A special manager must give to the liquidator —